Pearl City Superfast Express

-The Pearl City (Muthunagar) Super Fast Express is an overnight Superfast Express train of the Southern Railway zone of the Indian Railways.
-The Pearl City (Muthunagar) Superfast Express runs between Thoothukudi and Chennai Egmore via Virudunagar, Madurai, Dindigul, Tiruchchirappalli, Vriddhachalam, Villupuram and Chengalpattu.
+The Pearl City Express is an overnight Superfast Express train of the Southern Railway zone of the Indian Railways.
+The Pearl City (Muthunagar) Superfast Express runs between Thoothukudi and Chennai Egmore.

 Route

-The main cities and towns connected by this train are Kovilpatti, Sattur, Virudunagar, Madurai, Dindigul, Tiruchchirappalli, Vriddhachalam, Villupuram and Chengalpattu.
-The train operates daily and covers a distance of 652 km.
+The main cities and towns connected by this train are Virudunagar, Madurai, Dindigul, Tiruchchirappalli, Vriddhachalam, Villupuram and Chengalpattu The train operates daily and covers a distance of 652 km.

 Rolling stock

 Pearl City Superfast Express is running end to end with WAP-7 locomotive from Electric Loco Shed, Erode.

 Coach composition

 The service has all class of coaches in Indian railways like 1 AC I Tire, 2 AC Two-tier coaches, 4 AC Three-tier coaches, 9 Sleeper Coaches, 3 Unreserved and 2 luggage, brake cum generator van.

 The Pearl City Express between Chennai Egmore and Thoothukudi has dedicated two independent rakes with primary maintenance at Thoothukudi.

 Coach composition

 The train runs consists of 21 carriages: